Are cannabinoids and CBD/CBG the same thing?

 CBD is undoubtedly the most prevalent and popular type of cannabinoid.
 Why?
 Because there is a large amount of this compound found in cannabis, which makes isolating CBD for use in consumer products relatively straightforward.

 CBG is as effective as CBD, but rarer.
 ‘Harvesting’ this cannabinoid is extremely costly and ultimately not profitable for most brands — despite the long list of CBG’s benefits.

 Cellular Goods uses both CBD and CBG in our formulations.
-We are able to utilise the less common CBG because our lab-made cannabinoids are not harvested from plant matter, but instead engineered by a team of forward-thinking scientists.
+We are able to utilise the less common CBG because it is not harvested from plant matter, but instead engineered by a team of forward-thinking scientists.

-What differentiates Cellular Goods is our exclusive use of lab-made cannabinoids.
-Through our extensive research, development and testing, we harness the potential of lab-made cannabinoids, creating effective and high quality cannabinoid solutions that upgrade your daily routine.
+What differentiates Cellular Goods is our inaugural skincare range, powered by CBG, perfected by biotechnology.
+Through our extensive research, development and testing, we harness the potential of biosynthetic CBG, creating effective and high quality cellular level solutions that upgrade your daily routine.